Don’t know if you’ve heard…

 Polarised or not, your sunglasses need to block at least 99% of UV light in compliance with European standards; EN 1836:2005.

-And just because lenses are polarised, doesn’t mean they’re any more capable of blocking the damaging frequencies of electromagnetic light.
+Come on.
+Just because lenses are polarised, doesn’t mean they’re any more or less capable of blocking the damaging frequencies of electromagnetic light.

 As a rule of thumb, always check the UV rating of sunglasses lenses.
-They should come with a rating such as UV400.
+They should come with a rating such as UV400 or UV40.
+(They’re the same thing.)

 This means they protect your eyes from UVA and UVB light which are the most damaging frequencies within the UV light spectrum.